-The purpose of the individual interviews (with the victim, bully, colluders and bystanders) is to find out how the pupil feels and who was involved.
-Staff should ensure that they have permission from the victim to let the bully know how they, as the victim, feel.
-This may require some agreement as to how much information the victim is prepared to give the bully at this stage.
-Staff should explore the situation with the bully (and any colluders and bystanders) from the perspective of the victim, explaining how the victim feels, and identify how the situation could have been avoided or resolved by other means.
+The purpose of the individual interviews (with the victim, alleged perpetrator, colluders and bystanders) is to find out how the pupil feels and who was involved.
+Staff should ensure that they have permission from the victim to let the alleged perpetrator know how they, as the victim, feel.
+This may require some agreement as to how much information the victim is prepared to give the perpetrator at this stage.
+Staff should explore the situation with the alleged perpetrator (and any colluders and bystanders) from the perspective of the victim, explaining how the victim feels, and identify how the situation could have been avoided or resolved by other means.